onnx/onnx-tensorflow/doc/support_status.md

 	10. mode=nearest, coordinate_transformation_mode=tf_crop_and_resize, extrapolation_value=any_float_value, nearest_mode=round_prefer_ceil, can use scales or sizes.
 	11. mode=linear, coordinate_transformation_mode=tf_crop_and_resize, extrapolation_value=any_float_value, can use scales or sizes.
 	- Note (*): The accuracy of your model will go down, if the height and the width of the new sizes(scales * origial sizes) are not in whole numbers.
-8. RoiAlign: sampling_ratio <= 0 is not fully supported.
+9. RoiAlign: sampling_ratio <= 0 is not fully supported.
+10. SplitToSequence: Scalar as the split input not supported.
-9. Upsample: Upsample required 4D input in Tensorflow.
+11. Upsample: Upsample required 4D input in Tensorflow.